-I didn't point this out to Sarah.
-Instead I winced as I switched ears.
-“Like I said, I'll be fine.
-I promise,” I said in what I hoped was my most convincing voice.
+I didn’t point this out to Sarah.
+I winced as I switched ears.
+“Like I said, I’ll be fine.
+I promise,” I stated in what I hoped was my most convincing voice.

 Sarah just sighed.
 “I’m serious, Lizzie.
 You should look into bar work.
 It’s not that hard.
 Nor is it particularly daunting.
 You’re smart.
 You’re attractive.
 You can do this.”

 Sarah stopped just short of telling me I had no option but to do this.
 That was her real point, though.
 There was a finite amount of time I could crawl through the otherworld section of town looking for a job before I caved.

 “Okay, okay,” I said reluctantly through a deep, groaning breath.
 “I’ll look into it.”